166817221-myseneca/Clo835A1/README.md

-# Clo835A1
+# Clo835 A1
-clo assignment A1
+latest one to complete assignment1